hwanggu-corgi/hwanggu-log/update.md

         - How are you going to turn those into bullet points to make sure you understood and meet those skills?

 	- Highlights of qualification
-		- Emrging software developer with over 2 years of hands on experience
+		- Emerging software developer with over 2 years of hands on experience
 		- Fluent in English with over 2 years of hands on experience
 		- With strong English communication skills
 		- Make sure to include those in communication skill